Start planning your trip

-Noh Theater - Stories About How To Stay Human In Times Of War
+Noh Theater - Stories About Staying Human In Times Of War

-Noh theater is one of Japan's classical performing arts, boasting a history of seven centuries and famous for being extremely refined and elegant.
+Noh theater is one of Japan's classical performing arts, boasting a history of over six centuries and famous for being extremely refined and elegant.
 We introduce the features of this art and an occasion to watch a Noh performance in Tokyo!

-Let us introduce to you some of the features that make Noh one of Japan's treasured traditions.
-It's our hope that you'll take the next occasion to experience Noh for yourself when visiting Japan!
+In this article, we introduce some of the features that make Noh one of Japan's treasured traditions.
+It's our hope that you enjoy a Noh performance when visiting Japan!